A frequent reader of the blog sent me the following inquiry.

 There tends to be two reason players fail to follow-through.
 One is because they think (incorrectly) they need to stop their hand for proper contact to happen.
 The other is fear of error.
 They are swinging simply to make contact, not to actually drive the ball.
 The former you can address by talking about proper follow-through.
 The latter requires a shift in mentality.
 In other words, you need to get them away from the fear of making mistakes.
 That might require a change in how you talk about errors.

-The feedback you as coach and provide is more a question of early, late, or on-time.
+The feedback you as coach can provide is more a question of early, late, or on-time.
 Even better if you can show them delayed video so they can also see it for themselves.

 Developing topspin in attack